Utah Badlands & Night Skies Photography Workshop — Hanksville

 Lenses

-For the best results in the varied desert terrain around Hanksville, we recommend a lens range of at least 24mm to 400mm (full-frame equivalent).
-Wide-angle lenses are ideal for expansive views at places like Moonscape Overlook and the Bentonite Hills, while telephoto lenses are invaluable for isolating distant ridgelines, erosion patterns, and compressing the layered landscape.
+For the varied desert terrain around Hanksville, we recommend a lens range of approximately 24mm to 400mm (full-frame equivalent).
+Wide-angle lenses work well for expansive views from Moonscape Overlook and when working close to North Caineville Mesa.
+Telephoto lenses are equally important for isolating drainage patterns and studying how light moves across distant terrain.

 Polarizing filter